aiqc/AIQC/docs/pages/explainer.rst

   </br>
   <p class="explain">
-    At first, the number of <i>tuning</i> options seems overwhelming, but you quickly realize that you only need to learn a handful of common dinner <a href='gallery.html'>recipes</a> in order to get by.
+    At first, the number of options to <i>tune</i> seems overwhelming, but you quickly realize that you only need to learn a handful of common dinner <a href='gallery.html'>recipes</a> in order to get by.
   </p>

 |